MasonAmerica/HIRING-generalist-memallook-service/README.md

 * Push all changes to the `master` branch of your fork, and let us know when you're ready to officially submit.
 We will fork your repo and review your code.
 Changes made after that will likely be ignored, so please do submit only after you are ready
-* Do use any popular, modern language and technology stack of your choice.
 * Do ensure your final submission includes everything so that the project can be **built, deployed, runnable and accessible locally**.
 * Do write self-documenting code